PHPixie/Validate/README.md

-# Paginate ORM
+# Validate
-ORM Pagination library
+PHPixie Validation library

+Documentation in progress, check the `/examples/` folder for examples